benhoyt/goawk/csv.md

 ### Example: convert between formats (explicit field list)

-To convert the file from CSV to TSV format (note how we're not using `-H`, so that the header row is included):
+To convert the file from CSV to TSV format (note how we're *not* using `-H`, so the header row is included):

 ```
 $ goawk -i csv -o tsv '{ print $1, $2 }' testdata/csv/states.csv